A note on arithmetic in finite types

 using our assumption with $f^{\sigma \to 0} = \lambda a.az$; so $x = y$ by the extensionality axiom.

 Next, we work in $\iha$.
 In this case we simply take $f = {\bf e}^\sigma x$.
 Then $fx = 0$, so if $fx = fy$, then $fy =0$ and $x = y$.

-If, on the other hand, we take HEO as our model of G\"odel's $\T$, but we take equality as codes (as in HRO) as our notion of equality, then we get a model of $\nha$ (even $\npa$) in which $\OBS$ fails: for in this model two different codes of the same total recursive function will be observationally equivalent as type 1 objects, but will not be equal in the sense of the model. \end{proof}
+If, on the other hand, we take HEO as our model of G\"odel's $\T$, but we take equality of codes as our notion of equality (as in HRO), then we get a model of $\nha$ (even $\npa$) in which $\OBS$ fails: for in this model two different codes of the same total recursive function will be observationally equivalent as type 1 objects, but will not be equal in the sense of the model. \end{proof}

 So the principle of observational equivalence reduces equality at higher types to equality at base type in a way which is valid both on the extensional and the intensional viewpoint.
 From a philosophical point of view one may argue in favour of this principle as follows: although higher-type objects can be regarded as finitary in some sense, they remain fairly abstract, as opposed to objects of type 0, which are concrete natural numbers.
 Therefore it makes sense to say for objects of higher type that they should be regarded as the same if under any attempt to extract something concrete, i.e., a natural number, from them, they yield the same result (in that sense, they are ``observationally equivalent'').